nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 <!-- overview -->

-This tutorial provides a real-world example of how to configure [Redis](https://redis.io/docs/latest/) using a [ConfigMap](../../concepts/configuration/configmap.md) and builds on the [Configure a Pod to Use a ConfigMap](../../tasks/configure-pod-container/configure-pod-configmap.md) task.
+This tutorial provides a real-world example of how to configure [Redis](https://redis.io/docs/latest/) using a [ConfigMap](../../concepts/configuration/configmap.md).

 ## {{% heading "objectives" %}}